-4.2 Audits are scheduled and grouped together by climate and geographical location.
-Based on this, each Participant is assigned an audit week.
+4.2 Audits are scheduled and grouped together by climate, geographical location and participation in the multi-site audit program.
+Based on thes, each Participant is assigned an audit week.
 Audit weeks will typically remain the same for renewal audits year to year.
 Since scheduling is based on climate and geographical location, sister companies may or may not be grouped together and audited within the same week.